Eliot-Roxbergh/examples/write-ups_unpublished/LSM_apparmor_selinux.md

 ### Details

 #### SELinux

+SELinux has **default block**, unlike AppArmor.

+For an introduction see <https://www.youtube.com/watch?v=Wv9kwlabdlo>: \
-_"SELinux is a labeling system.
+≈ _"SELinux is a labeling system.
 Every process has a label.
 Every file, directory, or system object has a label.
 Policy rules control access between labeled processes and labeled objects.
-Enforced by the kernel (LSM)."_
+Enforced by the kernel (LSM)"_.

-Default block, possible to change.

 Tutorial: <https://wiki.gentoo.org/wiki/SELinux/Tutorials>